 Many local guides act as if everything in Salzburg is easy to reach anyway.
 For teens, that is only half true.
-That is why this section matters: not as transport romance, but as a reality check.
+That is why this section matters: not as transport romance, but as a reality check for what is actually practical by bus, train, bike or on foot.

 Not having a car in Salzburg City does not automatically mean you are stuck.
 But it does mean some ideas are much better than others.
 If a place is only reachable under ideal conditions, it often is not really reachable at all.
 Good no-car guides sort by actual usability, not hype.